Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Intrinsic Dimensionality

 There is much evidence for this ``reduction'' hypothesis.
 If a table of data has (say) $A=20$ independent attributes, and each attribute has $V$ states then for booleans (where $V=2$), that table needs $V^A=2^{20} > 1,000,000$ rows to cover all possible effects in that space.
 But a repeated result for software analytics is that $V^A$ is a massive over-estimation.
 Models built from $A>20$ attributes can exhibit high recall, even if that model is trained from just a few hundred rows~\cite{menzies2008implications}.

-The only way to explain this is if some small subset $a$ ($|a| \ll |A|$) of the attributes matter, and the rest can be ignored (e.g. they are either noisy or not associated with the target goal).
+The only way to explain this is if some small subset $a$ ($|a| \ll |A|$) of the attributes matter, and the rest can be irrelevant (e.g. they are either noisy or not associated with the target goal).
 Empirically this is indeed the case.
-Feature selection research for non-SE data~\cite{hall03,kohavi1997wrappers} shows that over half the attributes in tabular data can be removed, without lose of signal.
-For SE data, the reduction ration can be much higher.
-Pruning many rows and columns of SE data set often leads to better models~\cite{menzies2021shockingly,rees2017better,Kocaguneli13aa,7194627,chen2005finding}.
+Feature selection research for non-SE data~\cite{hall03,kohavi1997wrappers} shows that over half the attributes in tabular data can be removed, without loss of signal.
+For SE data, the reduction ratio can be much higher.
+Pruning many rows and columns of SE datasets often lead to better models~\cite{menzies2021shockingly,rees2017better,Kocaguneli13aa,7194627,chen2005finding}.
 The size of the pruning seen in SE data is startling.
-For example: \bi \item Chen, Kocaguneli, Tu, Peters, and Xu et al. found they could predict for Github issue close time, effort estimation, and defect prediction, even after ignoring labels for 80\%, 91\%, 97\%, 98\% (respectively) of their rows~\cite{chen2005finding, Kocaguneli13aa,Tu22,7194627}. \item Later in this paper Figure~\ref{ag1} and Figure~\ref{idvsod} show examples where data sets with dozens to hundreds of attributes can be reduced to half a dozen intrinsic dimensions, or less. \ei All the above are be summarized as the ``manifold assumption''~\cite{zhu2005semi}: \begin{quote} {\em Real-world higher-dimensional data often lies on a low-dimensional manifold embedded within the high-dimensional space.} \end{quote}
+For example: \bi \item Chen~\cite{chen2005finding}, Kocaguneli~\cite{Kocaguneli13aa}, Tu~\cite{Tu22}, and Peters \& Xu et al.~\cite{7194627} found they could predict for Github issue close time, effort estimation, and defect prediction, even after ignoring labels for 80\%, 91\%, 97\%, 98\% (respectively) of their rows. \item Later in this paper Figure~\ref{ag1} and Figure~\ref{idvsod} show examples where datasets with dozens to hundreds of attributes can be reduced to half a dozen intrinsic dimensions, or less. \ei All the above can be summarized as the ``manifold assumption''~\cite{zhu2005semi}: \begin{quote} {\em Real-world higher-dimensional data often lies on a low-dimensional manifold embedded within the high-dimensional space.} \end{quote}